grafana/mimir/docs/sources/about-tenant-ids.md

 ---
-title: "Limitations"
+title: "About tenant IDs"
-linkTitle: "Limitations"
+description: ""
-weight: 998
+weight: 100
-slug: limitations
 ---

-## Tenant ID naming
+# About tenant IDs

-The tenant ID (also called "user ID" or "org ID") is the unique identifier of a tenant within a Cortex cluster.
-The tenant ID is an opaque information to Cortex, which doesn't make any assumption on its format/content, but its naming has two limitations:
+The tenant ID (also called "user ID" or "org ID") is the unique identifier of a tenant within a Grafana Mimir cluster.
+The tenant ID is an opaque information to Grafana Mimir, which doesn't make any assumption on its format/content, but its naming has two limitations:

 1. Supported characters
 2. Length

-### Supported characters
+## Supported characters

 The following character sets are generally **safe for use in the tenant ID**: